State Line City, Indiana

 State Line City is a town in Kent Township, Warren County, Indiana, United States, situated along the state's boundary with Illinois.
-As of the 2010 census, the town population was 143.
+As of the 2020 census, the population was 120.

 History

 In the mid-1850s, two large railway lines converged on the Indiana-Illinois state line – the narrow-gauge Toledo, Wabash and Western Railway (later the Wabash Railroad), whose route from the east crossed Warren County and reached the state line in October 1856, and the standard-gauge Great Western Railroad, which shortly thereafter reached the state line from the west.
 State Line City was platted on June 29, 1857, by Robert Casement at the convergence of these two railroads.
 The city flourished, and within 10 years had reached a population of approximately 550, but because of the drinking and carousing of the numerous railroaders it gained an unsavory reputation.

 On February 11, 1861, Abraham Lincoln stopped in State Line on his way from Springfield, Illinois, to Washington, D.C., for his inauguration.
 He dined at the Frazier Eating House, then gave a short speech to a crowd in the public square before resuming his journey.
 A historical marker on the site commemorates the event, and records the words which Lincoln spoke:

-"Gentlemen of Indiana: I am happy to meet you on this occasion, and enter again the state of my early life, and almost of my maturity.
-I am under many obligations to you for your kind reception and to Indiana for the aid she rendered our cause which, I think, a just one.
-Gentlemen, I shall address you at greater length at Indianapolis, but not much greater.
-Again, gentlemen, I thank you for your warm-hearted reception."